vassilych/cscs-debugger/README.md

 * **Step 2.** Open the project downloaded in the first step Visual Studio Code and compile it.

 * **Step 3.** Start the DebugServer either from Visual Studio Code or from the command-line.
 The default port is 13337.
+The host and port are configurable.

-* **Step 4.** Start debugging in Visual Studio Code (see the animated gif below).
+* **Step 4.** Open any CSCS file in Visual Studio Code and start selecting code fragments and pressing Cmd+9 (Ctrl+9) (see the animated gifs below).

 ### Mobile Development/Unity Extension